×

 The Netwrix also features an alerts system giving you automatic notifications for unusual events.
 You can also customize the scripts that the tool uses when an alert is made.
 You can use this to set up automatic Helpdesk tickets in case of specific events.

-The Netwrix Auditor is one of the best tools for you if you’re looking for a tool with expansive automation capabilities and a rest API.
 Although its community edition is free, for a more in-depth look you’ll need to buy it.
 The price is determined based on a quote asked from the company directly, however, there is a 20-day free trial.

 7. Nessus